waasiq/waasiq/README.md

 ## 📚 About Me:
 <a href="https://github.com/waasiq/"><img align="right" width="350" height="263" src="./Misc/aboutme.gif"></a>
-  - 👨‍💻 I am working as a Backend Developer Intern at <a href="https://trapmine.com/">Trapmine</a>
+  - 👨‍💻 I am working as Full stack developer at <a href="https://www.mmmgroup.com/en">MMM GmbH.</a>
   - 🎓 I am last year Computer Engineering student at Sakarya University, Turkey.
-  - 📙 I am interested in full stack web development, malware analysis, web exploitation and software development.
+  - 📙 I am interested in full stack web development, malware anaylsis and self quantification.
-  - 📚 Currently I am learning Dynamodb and Amazon cloud services for my internship.
+  - 📚 As a side project I am working on my personal digital garden.
+You can check it out <a href="https://github.com/waasiq/exobrain" > here.</a>
-  - 🎯 I'm working on a backend application to display cybersecurity data from Amazon cloud services.
+  - 🎯 I'm working on a full stack enterprise application for my company.
-  - 📧 You can reach me at: waasiqmasood@gmail.com or waasiq@trapmine.com
+  - 📧 You can reach me at: waasiqmasood@gmail.com.

 <p>&nbsp;</p>